 We have a proven track record of financial responsibility.

-For nearly three decades, Easterseals-Goodwill has consistently spent less than 10 percent of its revenue on administrative and overhead expenses.
+For almost 75 years, Easterseals-Goodwill has consistently spent less than 10 percent of its revenue on administrative and overhead expenses.
 While overhead expense isn’t the only way to judge a responsible charity, it is important.
 And so is this: Easterseals-Goodwill is a gold-level GuideStar participant, which speaks to our commitment to financial transparency.